Originate/guide/security/README.md

 - There are several other attack vectors depending on how the web app is set up, including intercepting the connection and changing the session cookie value in the header or crafting a malicious url with a compromised session id in it.
 An easy way to prevent all this is to just create and set a new session token every time a user logs in.
 Of course, if the web app is vulnerable to XSS or a man-in-the-middle attack, there are bigger things to worry about. :^)
 - Other mitigation tips
-  - **Always enable SSL when in production!**
+  - **Always enable HTTPS when in production!**
   - Don't send session identifiers in form data or in the URL.
 Instead, store them as cookies and mark them as HttpOnly and Secure.
   - Time-out sessions after a certain amount of time and invalidate them.
   - Identity Confirmation
     - Require the user to authenticate again when doing anything "critical."
-  - Reminder: **Always enable SSL when in production!**
+  - Reminder: **Always enable HTTPS when in production!**

 **Doing Authentication (with and without OAuth)**

 There usually are libraries and features bundled into frameworks that handle authentication but sometimes you may need to roll your own.
-Whether you're using Oauth or writing your own, the two most important things to remember are 1) **Always enable SSL in production**, and 2) **Use cryptographically strong hash functions** .
+Whether you're using Oauth or writing your own, the two most important things to remember are 1) **Always enable HTTPS in production**, and 2) **Use cryptographically strong hash functions** .

 Authentication Basics w/o OAuth